danfisher85/meinturnierplan/readme.txt

 This is standard web server logging and does not involve cookies, tracking scripts, or persistent user identification.

-**Important:** While the embedded widgets themselves are clean and don't track users, the main meinturnierplan.de website uses Google Analytics according to their privacy policy.
-However, this tracking is NOT present in the embedded widget endpoints used by this plugin.

 == Privacy Notice ==

 **This plugin itself does not:**

 * Track users
 * Collect personal data
 * Use cookies or localStorage